Voss (water)

-Voss is a Norwegian-based bottled water from the village of Vatnestrøm in Iveland municipality, Agder county.
-Contrary to popular belief, the water is not bottled in the municipality of Voss, which is more than 400 km from the bottling site.
+Voss is a Norwegian-based bottled water from the village of Vatnestrøm in Iveland Municipality in Agder county.
+Contrary to popular belief, the water is not bottled in Voss Municipality, which is more than 400 km from the bottling site.
 It is available in both still and sparkling forms.

 The company's cylindrical glass bottle was designed by Neil Kraft.

 Company history

 Development

 Voss is bottled by Voss of Norway AS, an American Limited Company headquartered in New York City.
 The water is marketed in over 50 countries, with a particular focus on the United States.
 Voss claims its manufacturing process is completely carbon neutral.

 Recognition

 In 2007, Women's Health magazine rated Voss #1 among several bottled waters.
 For entertainment on television, in tests sponsored by Finland's national broadcasting company, Yle, three blindfolded wine experts rated Voss water lowest of six waters tested, which included Helsinki public tap water.